zanvoy/backend-list-assessment/README.md

 be able to figure it out as you go.

 [list1.py](./list1.py) -- Complete the list functions in list1.py,
-based on your knowledge of Python strings, indexing, slicing, and methods.
+based on your knowledge of Python list iteration and indexing.

 [list2.py](./list2.py) -- Additional list function completions.